 ONLY EXPERIENCE IS REAL

-The all-or-nothing, black-or-white thoughts set off by the ancient brain can either be encouraged by pessimistic thinking or discouraged by an optimistic explanatory style.
+The all-or-nothing, black-or-white thoughts set off by the ancient brain can either be encouraged by pessimistic thinking or discouraged by an optimistic "explanatory style," as its known.
 Even if you have a pessimistic explanatory style, you can overcome it with a bias for action, which is the antidote to rumination.

 CHANGE THE STORY

-It’s easy to fall for the pessimistic track at first, since the story and emotions we are being fed are coming from the alarmist ancient brain.
-Brooding, analyzing, and replaying take the bait and reinforce the false story.
+It’s easy to fall for the pessimistic track at first, since the story and emotions are coming from the alarmist ancient brain.
+Brooding, analyzing, and replaying makes us take the bait and reinforce the false story.
 If you already are prone to pessimistic thinking, setbacks can serve as evidence for what you already believed, that nothing is going to work out.
 University of Pennsylvania researcher and author Martin Seligman has written that, “The recipe for severe depression is preexisting pessimism meeting failure.”

 There are two main ways to prevent rumination and its flights of stress-concocting fantasy—distraction and contesting bogus beliefs.
 The time to strike is as soon as the wave of emotion begins.
 Whether it’s rage, embarrassment, or fear that is flaring, distract the caveman brain with your alternate story—“I don't react,” “It’s a lot of work, but I’ll get it done,” “I move on.”
 Repeat it for several minutes.